Cacti/documentation/How-To-Setup-Remote-Pollers.md

 ```

 Spine poller and max connections

-Since in a multi poller setup Spine is highly recommended you will need to follow the following calculation when
+Since in a multi poller setup Spine is highly recommended you will need to
+follow the following calculation when.
 That  calculation would be
 Connections = Spine-processes x ( 1 + Threads-per-process  + PHP servers )

 ## Remote poller config.php  setup

-Now that we have set up the database connections we need to set up the cacti config.php file on the remote pollers to give them the database info they need to connect to the main poller,
+Now that we have set up the database connections we need to set up the cacti
+config.php file on the remote pollers to give them the database info they
+need to connect to the main poller,

-we won’t have to edit the main servers config.php file aside from the normal install procedure to give it access to its local database.
+we won’t have to edit the main servers config.php file aside from the normal
+install procedure to give it access to its local database.
+Below is the
-Below is the portion of the config.php that we need to edit to allow the remote poller to talk to the main server  be sure to remove the #
+portion of the config.php that we need to edit to allow the remote poller
+to talk to the main server  be sure to remove the #
 ```
 $rdatabase_type = 'mysql';
 $rdatabase_default = 'cacti';